-Enter Change Windows To Go startup options, and then tap or click Change Windows To Go startup options.
+Enter Change Windows To Go startup options, then tap or click Change Windows To Go startup options.

 Change the setting.

-If your Windows To Go workspace won't start, your PC might have a different type of processor than your Windows To Go USB drive.
-Processors come in 32-bit and 64-bit varieties, and if your PC's processor type is different than your Windows To Go drive, you won't be able to create Windows To Go workspace.
-To see if they're mismatched, ask your system admin for the processor type of your Windows To Go drive, then check your PC's processor type.
+If your Windows To Go workspace won’t start, your PC might have a different type of processor than your Windows To Go USB drive.
+Processors come in 32-bit and 64-bit varieties, and if your PC’s processor type is different from your Windows To Go drive, you won’t be able to create a Windows To Go workspace.
+To see if they’re mismatched, ask your system admin for the processor type of your Windows To Go drive, then check your PC’s processor type.